Tiruvottiyur

 Tiruvottriyur (Thiruvottiyur or TVT) is a neighbourhood in North Chennai, administered by the Greater Chennai Corporation.
 It is part of the Tondiarpet division, located to the north of Chennai.
 It is one of the fifteen administrative zones in the Greater Chennai Corporation.
 The zone is called Zone 1 (Tiruvottriyur).

 Tiruvottriyur has industrial units, trading activity, and nearby fishing hamlets.
 The area is easily accessible by Metropolitan Transport Corporation (MTC) buses from across the city and has a bus terminus.
 The area is also served by the Tiruvottiyur railway junction of the Chennai Suburban Railway Network.
 As of 2011, the neighbourhood had a population of 249,446.

 History

 Along with Avadi, Ambattur, Sembium, and Ennore, Tiruvottiyur is part of the "auto belt" in the city's industrial north and west regions that developed when the automobile industry developed in Madras during the early post-World War II years.
+In earlier days, Tiruvottiyur was known as Ottriyur since it was near the center of Chennai city.
 In April 2018, the state government transferred Tiruvottiyur to an expanded Chennai district.